MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

-In summary, the remaining jackets should contain "cervical vertebra 9 and a fragment of 10" (i.e. probably C5 and a fragment of C4, in jacket M), portions of "cervical vertebra 3" (i.e. probably C11, in jackets E and I), parts of "dorsal vertebra 3" including the "right wing" (in jackets G and H), parts of dorsal vertebrae 5 (in jacket S) and 6 (in jacket Q), an indeterminate dorsal vertebral process (in jacket D) part of a sacral or late dorsal vertebra (in jacket P), the distal end of a scapula (presumably the same one as element N, in jacket O), a partial ilium (in jacket F),
+In summary, the remaining jackets should contain "cervical vertebra 9 and a fragment of 10" (i.e. probably C5 and a fragment of C4, in jacket M), portions of "cervical vertebra 3" (i.e. probably C11, in jackets E and I), parts of "dorsal vertebra 3" (i.e. D4) including the "right wing" (in jackets G and H), parts of "dorsal vertebrae 5" (i.e. D6, in jacket S) and "6" (i.e. D7, in jacket Q), an indeterminate dorsal vertebral process (in jacket D), part of a sacral or late dorsal vertebra (in jacket P), the distal end of a scapula (presumably the same one as element N, in jacket O), a partial ilium (in jacket F),